 For example, a 19-year-old who contributes $5,000 a year to a Roth IRA, which earns 8% for 40 years, would be positioned to have about $1.4 million by age 59.
 Of course, this is a hypothetical example that’s used for illustrative purposes only.
 It is not representative of any specific investment or combination of investments.
 Actual results will fluctuate.2

-Looking ahead to the future.
 If money is withdrawn before age 59 ½, there may be a penalty assessed.
 This is typically a 10% I.R.S. penalty, but in some circumstances, it can be more.
 There is, however, a notable exception.
 Up to $10,000 of earnings can be taken out of a Roth IRA at any time if the money is used to buy a first home.
 In this particular case, the I.R.S. waives the early withdrawal penalty.
-Should your teenager become a parent someday, a portion of those Roth IRA assets might also be utilized to pay college tuition costs for themself or their child.1,4
+Should your teenager become a parent someday, a portion of those Roth IRA assets might also be utilized to pay college tuition costs for themselves or their child.1,4

 Keep in mind that this article is for informational purposes only.
 It’s not a replacement for real-life advice, so make sure to consult your tax, legal, and accounting professionals before modifying any Roth IRA strategy.

-Rules for gifting a Roth IRA.
 Setting up a Roth IRA for a teen means that you can gift them some of the funds to get it started, provided that your teen is earning income.
 So, if your 15-year-old has earned $6,000 at a summer job, you can gift them up to $6,000 (the maximum annual contribution) to invest in a Roth IRA.
 The amount gifted or contributed cannot exceed the teen’s income, however, and the annual contribution limits to a Roth IRA still apply.
 What’s more, you may also realize a tax perk.
-If you make the initial contribution to the Roth as a parent or grandparent, that money can count as a gift within your $15,000 yearly gift tax exclusion ($30,000 for a married couple).5
+If you make the initial contribution to the Roth as a parent or grandparent, that money can count as a gift within your $16,000 yearly gift tax exclusion ($30,000 for a married couple).5

 You should always consult with a tax professional to ensure that you and your minor child are following all federal and state regulations.
 If this is something you’re considering doing for a loved one, reach out to us and a dedicated financial professional at Epic Capital can assist you with your options.